 Kibble Kitchen Pet Pantry – for residents of Porter and Lake Counties (Indiana) (pet food pantry, spay/neuter referral, Fur Angel Fund euthanasia referral) 219-947-4400

-The Neuter Scooter – Low cost spay/neuter for cats.
+Public Vet (formerly The Neuter Scooter) – Low cost spay/neuter for cats.
 Multiple locations, visit website for further information

 ABC Clinic – Low cost spay/neuter for dogs and cats.
 South Bend, IN 574-291-7729

 Anderson Feline Reduction Clinic – Low cost spay/neuter for cats.
-Beverly Shores, IN Call for appointment: 219-861-9006
+Now in LaPorte.
+Call for appointment: 219-861-9006

 Spay Neuter Express – This mobile surgery visits different towns in Michigan, including Benton Harbor and Stevensville in Berrien County.
 Visit the website for more information.